FAQ

 Q: Why are your chocolates vegan?

 A: Because our family is vegan!
 We've adapted our family heirloom recipes in a way that no one would know are vegan.
-The flavors are as good or better than what non-vegans are familiar with.
 We avoid using any animal products at any point in the process.
 It's better for the animals, the environment, and better for us.

 Q: Are your chocolates gluten-free?

 A: They are not certified gluten-free.
-We do not use any products with gluten in them in our recipes, but they are not made in a gluten-free kitchen and we don't feel comfortable calling them gluten-free at this point.
+They are not made in a gluten-free kitchen and we don't feel comfortable calling them gluten-free at this point.
+Some flavors may contain wheat.
+In the 16-piece box we indicate on the flavor guide which flavors contain which allergens.

 Q: Are your chocolates organic?